Options When You Leave the Y

 There is no tax withholding at the time that amounts are directly rolled over to an eligible IRA or eligible retirement plan.
 For most other withdrawals, the Fund is required to withhold 20% of the taxable portion of your withdrawal for federal income taxes.
 If you are under age 59½, the IRS may assess an additional 10% penalty at tax time.
 See the Withholding Certificate for Nonperiodic Payments and Eligible Rollover Distributions (IRS Form W-4R).

-Getting Your Money
+Getting Your Savings

-Once you log in to your account, select the Withdrawal/Rollover Request located under the Features menu on the left-hand side to start the process.
+Once you log in to your account, select the Withdrawal/Rollover Request located under the Account Services menu on the left-hand side to start the process.
 If you are eligible to take a distribution, you will be guided through the online withdrawal/rollover portal.
 Once you submit your request, the process can take at least 14 business days (not including mailing time).

 If you are married, the consent of your spouse is required for certain transactions where their survivor benefit would be lessened or eliminated.